SmingHub/Sming/Sming/Arch/Host/Components/vflash/README.rst

 Flash memory access is emulated using :component-host:`spi_flash`, and this Component implements make targets to operate on the flash backing file in a similar way to flashing a real device.

-The following options are interpreted and used to provide command-line paramters to the emulator executable:
+The following options are interpreted and used to provide command-line parameters to the emulator executable:

+.. envvar:: FLASH_BIN

-* ``FLASH_BIN``: full path to flash backing file
+   Full path to the flash backing file

-* ``SPI_SIZE``: Size of flash memory, e.g. 4M = 4MBytes, 512K = 512 KBytes, etc.
+.. envvar:: HOST_FLASH_OPTIONS

-* ``HOST_FLASH_OPTIONS``: This defaults to a combination of the above variables, but you can override if necessary.
+   This defaults to a combination of the above variables, but you can override if necessary.

+There are additional settings defined in the Esp8266 :component-esp8266:`esptool`.